exogen/ava-nock/README.md

 ## Features

-- It just works: call the setup functions and you’re good to go, requiring no changes to your tests.
+- It just works: call the setup function and you’re good to go, requiring no changes to your tests.
 - Strict isolation of HTTP calls per test so you can be certain of exactly what each test does.